-Figure 15 The production relative to the investment cost based on current available Vestas turbines for different rotor areas, generator size is 3.6 - 4 MW for all (= different specific power).
+Figure 25 The production relative to the investment cost based on current available Vestas turbines for different rotor areas, generator size is 3.6 - 4 MW for all (= different specific power).

-Figure 15 illustrates the potential benefits from reduction of the specific power.
-Turbine models with a specific power of less than 250 $W/m^2$ have up to 15% improvement in energy production per cost when comparing to the present model with highest specific power.
-If the improvement due to hub height increase would be included, even higher improvements would be seen.
+Figure 15 highlights the potential advantages derived from reducing specific power in wind turbine models.
+Turbines featuring a specific power below 250 W/m2 exhibit up to a 15% improvement in energy production per cost when compared to models with the highest specific power presently available.
+If the benefits of increased hub height were factored into this analysis, even greater improvements could be anticipated.